 Changes to PIP Law Have Already Begun… Sort Of.
 The process to change and possibly eliminate PIP has already started.
 In 2012, HB119 was passed in Florida to reduce insurance fraud through a few different changes.

 The changes include requiring victims to receive initial care for their injuries within 14 days of an auto accident, and also cap non-emergency care at $2,500.
-Since 2012, insurance fraud and abuse has gone down, but many people believe there are still reforms to be made.
+Since 2012, insurance fraud and abuse have gone down, but many people believe there are still reforms to be made.

 Study Shows Benefits of Eliminating PIP.
 In May, a $125,000 contract was issued to a consulting firm so they could research the possible monetary consequences of removing PIP from Florida law.
 Illinois-based Pinnacle Actuarial Resource conducted the study.
 They published their findings earlier this month.